dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

 `code(<encoding>)` - Specifies the encoding for a string literal or the bit format.

 `<encoding>` is a String Literal with one the following values:
-* `ASCII` - American Standard Code for Information Interchange (includes extended ASCII characters 128-255)
+* `ASCII` - American Standard Code for Information Interchange (no extensions, 0-127 only)
 * `UTF8`, `UTF16`, `UTF32`, `UTF64` - Unicode variable-length multi-byte encoding
-* `CP1252` - IBM Code Page 1252
+* `MS-1252` - Microsoft Windows code page 1252

 #### D.1.2 Fixed-Length Strings